 Colonials Back in Kurtz Cup Action Tomorrow Versus Amherst

 Colonials to Compete in Kurtz Cup (B-Division)

 Men's and Women's Squash Host Doubleheader on Saturday, Cross Country

 Squash Success: GW Today Feature

-Wendy Lawrence is in her seventh season as Head Squash Coach at GW.
+Wendy Lawrence is in her eighth season as Head Squash Coach at GW.
 She has served as head men's squash coach since arriving at GW in 2007.
 In August 2010 she was named the head coach of the women's squash program.

 In 2013, Lawrence brought in the highest-rated recruits in the program's history.
 Among the recruits was Anna Gabriela Porras, who went on to become the GW squash program's first ever (male or female) College Squash Association All-American after playing to a 16-4 record in her debut season.
 Lawrence also coached the GW women to its highest end-of-regular season ranking (No. 12) in program history.
 The Colonials' women competed in the Kurtz Cup and finished the season with a national ranking of No. 13.
 On the men's side, Lawrence led the men's team to an end-of-season ranking of No. 19 in the nation.